world-wide-lab/world-wide-lab/README.md

 World-Wide-Lab is an application to collect, store and administer data from online experiments and studies.

+> [!NOTE]
+> World-Wide-Lab is currently in beta, so we might still be tweaking a few things here and there.
+Feel free to [reach out to us](mailto:wwl@simson.io) if you want to start using it for a project and we can help you get started!

 ## Packages

 The project is split up into multiple packages.
 If you want to just give it a try, we suggest downloading the _self-contained app_ to run it on a desktop computer.